Are you in a long-distance relationship this Valentine’s Day? Are you looking for ideas to enjoy the holiday in a non-traditional way?

 Long-distance straight up stinks.
 Being away from your significant other is hard enough, but Valentine’s Day makes it 100 times worse.
-Not only are you missing your partner, but you also have to watch everyone else be happy with theirs.
+Not only are you missing your partner, but you also have to watch everyone else be happy.
+Flowers, chocolates, and pretty red things cover the stores and you feel so lonely.

 Your friends in relationships pity you.
 Your single friends tell you that you’re lucky to have someone.
 No one understands.